philipbrown/multipass/README.md

 A tiny module for making searching through multiselect dropdown boxes really easy.

+MultiPass will search the list as you type and set the nearest match as the top item in the box.

 # How to use it
 Make sure you have jQuery loaded.